 - Xenogears, Xenosaga, and Xenoblade Chronicles: Ether.
 At least in the case of Xenosaga, a lot of this is explicitly stated to be nanobots in the environs being somehow influenced by the characters.
 The effects are still just like magic.

-- Girl Genius: The Spark.
+- The Spark.
 Semi-example.
-The machines are powered by science, but you have to be born with the mysterious "spark" to make them work, and once you do, you can kind of bend the laws of physics.
+The machines are powered by science, but you have to have the mysterious "spark" to invent technology that runs on incomprehensibly eldritch principles.
+Against the basic concept of intuition, the further down you go into The Madness Place, the easier it is for others, especially other sparks, to pick up on the basics of what you're doing (if they aren't killed by then).
+At the deepest levels, you can become a Reality Warper simply by 'thinking' about the supposed true laws of physics.
 It's not clear to what extent, though, since the technology is never clearly explained.

 - Initally, Tales of the Questor used "Lux" and "magic" indiscriminately.
 Then they decided to ban the latter term and stop styling themselves “wizards” because it's only magic to other people, and those go by the principle most monotheistic religions have that Magic Is Evil.